arunkumar-chockaiyan/outlier-detector/README.md

 The system is built with a modern Python stack, leveraging FastAPI for the API, Apache Airflow for orchestration, and PyCaret for rapid machine learning model development.

+> **Note:** This project was developed with significant assistance from Gemini Code Assist, an AI-powered collaborator in the IDE.

 ## Core Features

 - **Real-Time Detection API**: An endpoint that takes a single log entry and predicts if it's an anomaly using an ensemble of trained models.